Knee Replacement

 You will probably be expected to be up and about within a week after surgery.
 As soon as you are able, get in to see a Certified Lymphedema Therapist for a lymphatic drainage treatment.
 You will thank yourself for putting in the effort.

-Having healthy knees is critical to being able to function normally in daily life.
+Having healthy knees is critical to being able to function normally in daily life, so a quick recovery is important.
 Our knees are the largest joints in our bodies.
 In addition to helping us to walk, squat, and pivot, they support most of the body’s weight.

 Since our knees are so fundamental to basic movement, they often get injured or worn out and require surgery to restore normal function.
 Most people dread having knee replacements because of the recovery time involved.
 Swelling in a post-operative knee can last up to 6 months from the date of surgery, and this is a problem for several reasons.